WARREN COUNTY

 Oakland

-South Lebanon This station was located off what was formerly called Depot Street (now Milam Drive).
-The station would have been on the south side of the tracks along what is now Zoar Rd.
+This station was located on the west side of what was formerly called Depot Street (now Milam Drive).
+The station was on the south side of the tracks along what is now Zoar Road.
+In the early days, there was a freight depot on the north side of the tracks as well.
+The station was originally at Deerfield, but was moved in 1859 to the new South Lebanon location.

 Stokes